subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - As a DE, I publish a mini schema dictionary and runbook so the team can re‑run ingestion.

 ### Sprint day plan (4.5 days)
-- Day 1: Ingest Contoso → Bronze (with `ingest_ts`, `source_system`), validate types/dates, expose for DirectQuery, DA smoke test from Power BI.
+- **Day 1:** Ingest Contoso → Bronze (with `ingest_ts`, `source_system`), validate types/dates, expose for DirectQuery (publish a thin SQL view or Delta table with Power BI‑friendly types, register in the metastore, and validate a Power BI Desktop DirectQuery connection via the Databricks connector — see Learning Resources), DA smoke test from Power BI.
-- Day 2: Ingest EuroStyle → Bronze, align obvious column names/types across brands, update mapping notes and folder structure.
+- **Day 2:** Ingest EuroStyle → Bronze, align obvious column names/types across brands (build a simple mapping table or dict: `source_name → unified_name`, plus `target_type`; apply with `withColumnRenamed`/`selectExpr` and `cast`; store mapping CSV in `docs/` and reference it in the runbook; prefer snake_case, consistent date/decimal types — see Learning Resources), update mapping notes and folder structure.
-- Day 3: Reconcile raw→Bronze row counts, compute basic Data Quality (DQ) summary (nulls, duplicates, top dims), document any variances.
+- **Day 3:** Reconcile raw→Bronze row counts, compute basic Data Quality (DQ) summary (nulls, duplicates, top dims), document any variances.
-- Day 4: Prove idempotent re‑run, finalize mini schema dictionary and runbook; address issues raised by DA/DS.
+- **Day 4:** Prove idempotent re‑run (same inputs → same end state).
+Use deterministic overwrite by date/partition or a MERGE on business keys to avoid duplicates; enforce basic constraints (NOT NULL/CHECK) where useful.
+Finalize docs: commit a mini schema dictionary at `docs/bronze-schema-dictionary.md` (use `docs/data-dictionary-template.md`) and a runbook at `docs/runbook-ingestion.md` (steps, paths, re-run notes).
+Address issues raised by DA/DS.
-- Day 4.5: Buffer and hand‑off; optional pre‑aggregate view (`bronze.sales_contoso_daily`) if time remains.
+- **Day 4.5:** Buffer and hand‑off; optional pre‑aggregate view: create a thin day‑level view for faster DirectQuery (e.g., `CREATE VIEW bronze.sales_contoso_daily AS SELECT order_date, COUNT(*) AS orders, SUM(quantity*unit_price) AS revenue FROM bronze.sales_contoso GROUP BY order_date;`) and register it (see CREATE VIEW in Learning Resources).

 ---